 4. Define an employee value proposition

-As an organisation, you can use an employee value proposition to attract candidates by demonstrating the benefits of working at your organisation.
+You can use an employee value proposition to attract candidates by demonstrating the benefits of working at your organisation.
 The employee value proposition represents what's unique about your organisation.
-It can include compensation and other less tangible benefits, such as an opportunity to nurture your talent and to grow professionally.
+It can include compensation and other less tangible benefits, such as an opportunity to nurture your talent and grow professionally.

 5. Leverage your employees

-When job seekers research your employer brand, they're likely to trust current employees more than the managers.
+When job seekers research your employer brand, they will likely trust current employees more than the managers.
 You can leverage your employees since they are the main determinants of your company's culture and brand.
 Here are some ways to leverage your employees to improve your employer brand:

 Refine the message

-Use a set of phrases to describe your company's values and workplace culture.
+Use phrases to describe your company's values and workplace culture.
 Keep the phrases unique and straightforward.
 You can use this phrase strategically in HR meetings, recruiting sites and social media accounts.
-You can also encourage your employees to use the phrase when talking about the company and when interacting with employees from other organisations.
+You can also encourage your employees to use the phrase when talking about the company and interacting with employees from other organisations.

 Show off your staff

 You can show off your employees by creating a platform on your website where employees can update their professional profiles.
-You can request them to write their working experience, describing the projects they have led and opportunities received from working in your organisation.
+You can request them to write about their working experience, describing the projects they have led and the opportunities they received from your organisation.
 In addition, when your company gives rewards, you can encourage the employees to post pictures and videos on their social media accounts and the company website.

 Offer a strong onboarding process

 The first few days of employment can be critical in creating a positive employer brand image.
 Your company can make the onboarding process smooth and engaging.
-By providing all the necessary help and tools to excel in their task, you ensure that employees feel confident and part of the organisation.
+Providing all the necessary help and tools to excel in their task ensures that employees feel confident and part of the organisation.
 That way, the new hires can be excited about their roles and share only positive information about the organisation, creating a great image.

 6. Provide learning opportunities